ElHaban3ro/DownTool-YT-DLP-GUI/README.md

 This app was developed with the goal of being able to download YouTube videos in **mass** without having to deal with pages full of ads.
 Do you want to improve it?
 Go ahead :) Fork

+## (1.3) What's new?
+- Now, support for downloading your spotify playlists
+- Support for youtube playlist.
+- Fixed several VERY important bugs.

 ## ¿How Work?